jabalazs/jabalazs.github.io/_posts/2018-07-30-workspace_part_1_tmux.md

 <blockquote style="font-size:90%">

-This is the official way as it appears in tmux's manpage, however I still don't understand why we need both the <code style="font-size:90%">set-option -g prefix C-a</code> and <code style="font-size:90%">bind-key C-a send-prefix</code>
+This is the method that appears in tmux's manpage, however I still don't understand why we need both the <code style="font-size:90%">set-option -g prefix C-a</code> and <code style="font-size:90%">bind-key C-a send-prefix</code>
 options.
 I tested using only the first one, and everything
 <strong>seemed</strong> to work, using only the second one did
 <strong>not</strong> work, and using both did work.
-I advice against using
+I advice against using only
-only the first option because I don't know whether that would have any unforeseen side effects, so let's stick with what the manpage says.
+the first option because I don't know whether that would have any unforeseen side effects, so let's stick with what the manpage says.

 </blockquote>